AshkIza/cloudNativeApp/README.md

 5- **Persistent Volume (PV)** : Since Containers are designed to be _epehmeral_, we mount a persistent volume to the MySQL/MongoDB docker containers (data volume life-cycle is beyond containers).<br/>
 We use **dockervolume** folder in the host machine as the data volume (you can create it by running 'mkdir -p dockervolume').<br/>
 In case of _Hosted_ solutions, you can use any object storage solution provided by your cloud provider (examples are _Google Cloud Storage_ and _Amazon S3 Buckets_).

+We will be building 3 docker images (ng-course-ui, spring-core-api, spring-mongodb-api) for our system.
+We then write YAML deploment files to instruct docker-compose/kubernetes how to deply these images.

 -----------------------------------------------------------------------------------------------------------------------------------